• Home

 What’s garbanzo bean soup made of?

-Ingredients in this soup recipe
+Ingredients in chickpea soup recipe

 • Oil: You need a good-quality olive oil to crisp the chickpeas and sauté the vegetables.